robertnathe/SingularValueDecomposition_SVD/README.md

 Singular Value Decomposition (SVD) Solver: C++ Core with Python Wrapper

-This repository contains programs for solving the linear least squares problem $\mathbf{A}\mathbf{x} = \mathbf{b}$ using Singular Value Decomposition (SVD).
-The core computational logic is implemented in high-performance C++ using the Eigen library, and it is complemented by a convenient Python wrapper for data handling and execution.
+The Singular Value Decomposition (SVD) algorithm solves the linear least squares problem A x = b using a high-performance C++ core (built with the Eigen library) for the computational logic, complemented by a convenient Python wrapper for streamlined data handling and execution.

 Features